11ty/11ty-website/src/docs/plugins/serverless.md

 ## What is Serverless?

-You can read more about serverless on the [eponymous Serverless microsite from CSS-Tricks](https://serverless.css-tricks.com/about/).

-> “You can write a JavaScript function that you run and receive a response from by hitting a URL.”—[The Power of Serverless](https://serverless.css-tricks.com/) from [Chris Coyier](https://twitter.com/chriscoyier)

 Eleventy Serverless complements your existing statically generated site by running one or more template files _at request time_ to generate dynamic pages.
 It can unlock many new use cases to move beyond static files into dynamically generated content.

 * Server side rendering for fully dynamic pages, e.g. content preview in your Content Management System.
 * Rendering of individual templates using On-demand Builders, useful to improve large site build times both locally and in production.

+You can read more about serverless on the [eponymous Serverless microsite from CSS-Tricks](https://serverless.css-tricks.com/about/).

+> “You can write a JavaScript function that you run and receive a response from by hitting a URL.”—[The Power of Serverless](https://serverless.css-tricks.com/) from [Chris Coyier](https://twitter.com/chriscoyier)

 ### Rendering Modes

 These different use cases and rendering modes are important to understand and have different trade-offs and risks associated with them.
 In a Jamstack world, the order of preference should be:

-* Build template: render in the build (preferred, start here)
+1. **Build template:** Render in the build (preferred, start here)
-* On-demand Builder template: render on first request (use when your build gets beefy)
+1. **On-demand Builder template:** Render on first request (use when your build gets beefy)
-* Dynamic template: render on every request (unlocks some new app-like use cases, can accept user input)
+1. **Dynamic template:** Render on every request (unlocks some new app-like use cases; can accept user input)

-Build-time (non-serverless) templates should be the preferred rendering mode.
+**Build-time (non-serverless) templates** should be the preferred rendering mode.
 They are the most reliable and stable.
 A failure in a build generated template will fail your deployment and prevent user-facing errors in production.

-For On-demand Builders and Dynamic templates, rendering failures will not fail your deployment and as such incur more risk.
+For **On-demand Builders and Dynamic templates**, rendering failures will not fail your deployment&mdash;and as such, incur more risk.
 Dynamic templates must also be closely performance monitored—unlike build templates, a slow render in a dynamic template means a slow web site for end-users.

 ## Demos and Examples